ibm-cloud-architecture/refarch-eda/docs/evt-microservices/ED-patterns.md

 ## Event sourcing

-Most business applications are state based persistence where an update change the previous state of business entities.
+Most business applications are state based persistent where an update change the previous state of business entities.
+But there are business requirements that want to understand how a business reaches the current state.
 Traditional domain oriented implementation builds domain data model mapped to a RDBMS.
-In the diagram below is a very simple order model:
+As an example, in the simple order model below the database record will keep the last state of the order and the last items in separate table.

 ![](evt-src-ex1.png)

-With this model you have only the last state of data persisted.
-If you need implement a query that look at what happenned to the order over a period of time, you need to change the model and add historical records, basically building a log table.
-Also most of the time, there is a delete operation to remove data.
-But most businesses do not remove data, for example, a ledger includes new record to compensate a transaction.
+ If you need implement a query that look at what happenned to the order over a time period, you need to change the model and add historical records, basically building a log table.
+Designing a service to manage the life cycle of this order will, most of the time, add a delete operation to remove data.
+But most businesses do not remove data.
+For legal reason, a business ledger has to include a new record to compensate a previous transaction.
 There is no erasing of previously logged transaction.
 It is always possible to understand what was done in the past.
+Some business applications need to keep this capability.

+**Event sourcing** persists the state of a business entity, such an Order, as a sequence of state-changing events.
+Applications or microservices can

 Historical records are immutable, and events represent facts of what happenned to the data.
 The previous order model changes to a time oriented immutable stream of events, organized by key:

 ![](evt-src.png)

-**Event sourcing** persists the state of a business entity, such an Order, as a sequence of state-changing events.
  You can see the removing a product in the order is a new event.
 So now we can count how often products are removed.

-With a central event logs, producer appends event to the log, and consumers read them from an **offset**
+ With a central event logs, producer appends event to the log, and consumers read them from an **offset** (a last committed read).

 ![](./evt-sourcing.png)